-- Estimated cost to complete all proposed development works, including site works and labour = \$70,000. - Is this a realistic value to move 1,000 cubic metres of clay over a period of a week to complete a dam wall, the hire of earthmoving equipment, construction of a 20m x 20m concrete slab and shed, driveways, car parks, toilets, absorption pit, sewage, plumbing and electrical work? - Existing use of property = Grazing + Cropping + Irrigation Dam. - The property is primarily an irrigation dam. - There is physically no space for cropping. - There is no agricultural produce being grown on-site. - Garlic is being transported on-site from various other locations in Tasmania. - As this application is incomplete, there are many unresolved questions, unknowns and uncertainties. - This is a worrying point of concern unreasonably impact the amenity of the adjoining Waverly Cottages or other person on adjoining land.
+- Estimated cost to complete all proposed development works, including site works and labour = \$70,000. - Is this a realistic value to move 1,000 cubic metres of clay over a period of a week to complete a dam wall, the hire of earthmoving equipment, construction of a 20m x 20m concrete slab and shed, driveways, car parks, toilets, absorption pit, sewage, plumbing and electrical work? - Existing use of property = Grazing + Cropping + Irrigation Dam. - The property is primarily an irrigation dam. - There is physically no space for cropping. - There is no agricultural produce being grown on-site. - Garlic is being transported on-site from various other locations in Tasmania. - As this application is incomplete, there are many unresolved questions, unknowns and uncertainties. - This is a worrying point of concern as to what is intended/will occur on-site, taking into account the

-The application contains enough information to satisfy the requirements of the planning scheme.
-However further expert information is essential to manage the day-to-day operation of the garlic drying and to demonstrate the garlic drying and overall operation will not negatively impact the health and amenity of persons on the adjoining land per Environmental the Management and Pollution Control Act 1994 and per the intent of the Resource Management and Planning System in Tasmania.
+The application contains enouah information to satisfy the requirements However of the planning scheme. further expert information is essential to manage the day-to-day operation of the garlic drying and to demonstrate the garlic drying and overall operation will not negatively impact the health and amenity of persons on the adjoining land the Environmental per Management and Pollution Control Act 1994 and per the intent of the Resource Management and Planning System in Tasmania.